lammettey is one of the many names that the Normans

 Early Notables of the lammettey family (pre 1700)

-Outstanding amongst the family at this time was John Lambarde, and English draper who served three times as Master of the Drapers' Company, an alderman and a sheriff of London; and his son, William Lambarde (1536-1601), an English antiquarian, writer on legal subjects, and politician; John Lambert (1619-1684), an English Parliamentary...
-Another 67 words (5 lines of text) are included under the topic Early lammettey Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was John Lambarde, and English draper who served three times as Master of the Drapers' Company, an alderman and a sheriff of London; and his son, William Lambarde (1536-1601), an English antiquarian, writer on legal subjects, and politician; John Lambert (1619-1684), an English Parliamentary general and politician, imprisoned in the Tower of...
+Another 59 words (4 lines of text) are included under the topic Early lammettey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the lammettey family to Ireland